 Are you an Egyptian witch looking for books to further your craft?
 Or maybe you’re just looking to incorporate some Egyptian witchcraft into your practice and need to know where to start.
 Here we provide our favorite Egyptian witch books on mythology and magick.

 There were literally hundreds of Ancient Egyptian gods and goddesses over the centuries and this book does a wonderful job of addressing many of them.
 Gods and goddesses I’d never heard of were included in great detail.
 A must-have reference book for the Egyptian witch’s library.
+Plus the pictures are just beautiful.

 It’s name is daunting and a bit scary for those who don’t understand.
 But The Egyptian Book of the Dead’s title when further translated once meant The Book of Coming Forth by Day.
 It’s actually a spell book with text guiding the individual into the afterlife.
 Some of the spells give the reader things to say and what to wear in the afterlife when meeting the gods.
 Many of the passages are beautiful and honor the gods in a poetic way.
 A must-read for those interested in Egyptian witchcraft and magick.